 We have all seen homebuyers on any number of television shows with a laundry list of amenities they absolutely insist on for their new home.
-From the size of the house to the finishings, people on the TV can seem pretty particular.
+Amenities, which are valued additions to a property, such as certain finishes and gourmet appliances in the kitchen to professional lighting and landscaping of a yard, are always in demand.

-People in real life can be just as dead set on certain features, too.
-But are they all really necessary?
-Some real estate professionals offer insight into what most homebuyers could do without.
+Although people on TV shows can seem pretty particular, people in real life can be just as dead set on having certain features in the home.
+But are these amenities all really necessary?
+Some real estate professionals offer insight into what house amenities most homebuyers could do without.

 1. Media Rooms